phramusca/JaMuz/README.md

   * ***[JaMuz Remote](https://github.com/phramusca/JaMuz-Remote)***
     * Your new Android music player
     * Easily sync a playlist over WiFi from JaMuz to [JaMuz Remote](https://github.com/phramusca/JaMuz-Remote)
-    * Easily merge your ratings, tags, genre and play statistics
+    * Easily merge your data over WiFi (user custom tags, rating, BPM, genre and statistics: last played, play counter and added date)
   * Create complex playlists in a simple way
   * Audio Player (using mplayer)
   * Runs on Windows and Linux (as written in Java), maybe Mac OS (not tested).